hongxinli/Dijit-Tree-CheckBox/Store.md

 Careful considerations should be made when selecting an observable store in a CheckBox Tree environment.
-As the checked state of any tree node is maintained in the store, any update to the object's checked state will result in running the updated object againts all observable queries.
-If you have a large tree with many branches each branch represents a single store query which can severly impact the tree performance.
+As the checked state of any tree node is maintained in the store, any update to the object's checked state will result in running the updated object againts **ALL** observable queries.
+If you have a large tree with many branches, keep in mind that each branch represents a single store query which can severly impact the tree performance.
+In addition, if you use a tree model with its _checkedStrict_ property set to true, each tree node represents a store query.

+**From a performance stand point the cbtree Object Store or an Eventable Store is the better choice.**

 <h2 id="store-data-format">Store Data Format</h2>